Carrier boat licence

 Permanent and temporary transfer of a carrier boat licence

-To permanently or temporarily transfer an existing licence to another person, you must submit a register transfer of carrier boat licence application and a written proposal detailing your intended carrying activities, including:
+You can still permanently or temporarily transfer an existing licence to another person.
+You must submit a register transfer of carrier boat licence application and a written proposal detailing your intended carrying activities, including:

 - the area you intend to operate in